-Use this menu item to set the user options for the program.
+Use this menu item or press option+P to set the user options for the program.
 The settings are all saved in the /Band-in-a-Box/Preferences folder in a file named Band-in-a-Box Preferences_X86.
 If this file is removed the program will require the same setup as when it was first installed.
 This can be a way of removing unwanted settings for a "fresh start."